School will soon be in session and for parents, that means you’ll once again be faced with that dreaded daily task: packing your child’s lunch.

 The first step in planning any school lunch should always be to ask a child what he or she wants to eat.
 By offering your child a variety of lunch foods, he or she can help decide what to pack.
 Children are more likely to eat their lunch if they have had a say in preparing it.

-Here are some tips from Bradley Berg, MD, PhD, medical director of pediatrics for the Austin/Round Rock division of Baylor Scott & White Health, for packing a healthy lunch:
+Here are some tips from Bradley Berg, MD, PhD, pediatrician on the medical staff at Baylor Scott & White Clinic – Round Rock 425 University, for packing a healthy lunch:

 - Pack the lunch the night before to help avoid the morning rush.